 2. Student Health Form

 All undergraduate students attending classes on the Cedarville Campus must complete a Student Health Form and turn it in to University Medical Services.
 All medical information is kept in a confidential manner by UMS and is protected by the HIPAA Privacy Law.
-Download the student health form.
+Complete the form through the UMS Patient Portal.

 Policies that Apply to All Students Staying in the Residence Halls

 1. Disclosure of Meningitis and Hepatitis B Status (required by Ohio law)